 Prerequisite: Glass Blowing I

-Briefly revisit what you learned in Glass Blowing I, and move on to focus on techniques, color application, bit work, and an introduction to optic molds and cane work.
-You can expect to refine your skills in tumblers, cups and bowl making, as well as expand your repertoire in other vessel shapes.
+Picking up where the introduction to glass blowing leaves off, you’ll focus on techniques, color application, bit work, an introduction to optic molds and cane work.
+You can expect to refine your skills in tumblers, cups and bowl making, as well as, expanding your repertoire in other vessel shapes.

 Prerequisites: Glass Blowing I

-Raise a glass!
 Cups are functional, beautiful, and remain a standard unit of practice for the refinement of glass blowing skill.
-Explore the design and creation of various forms of practical and impractical drink-ware.
-Intentional control of the vessel will be complemented by techniques used to apply color and hot bits for feet, handles, and wraps.
-Skills presented will be valuable to any continuing student of glass and help to create higher quality work in less time.
-Teamwork will be emphasized.
-Students will have the opportunity to design and craft unique items as well as matching sets.
-Bring a sketchbook.
+Explore various forms of drink-ware while practicing intentional control of the vessel, plus techniques used to apply color and hot bits for feet, handles, and wraps.
+Bring a sketchbook — you’ll have the opportunity to design unique pieces as well as matching sets.

 Demystify the secrets behind glass paperweights in this 1-day workshop excellent for anyone wanting to dabble in hot glass.
 Learn to gather molten glass out of the furnace, apply color, manipulate and shape the molten glass, and make use of traditional glass blowing tools.
 You can expect to create several one-of-a-kind paperweights.